Understanding and managing rental property maintenance emergencies—before it’s too late

 Issues such as foundation cracks, compromised walls, or collapsing ceilings are severe and necessitate immediate action to prevent further damage and ensure tenant safety.
 For instance, a ceiling collapse due to water saturation can result in significant injury and property damage.

-Step-by-Step Guide for Handling Emergencies
+A Step-by-Step Process for Handling Emergencies

 1. Assessment